Once scientists asked the question and it was not an obvious

 data could also tell many things.
 Students and volunteers burrowed through historical

-records, even handwritten logs of early whaling ships, to transcribe literally millions of numbers.
+records, such as handwritten logs of early whaling ships, to transcribe literally millions of numbers.
 One product was a database for the temperatures within the seas.
 Since the world-ocean absorbs dozens

 of times more heat than any other component of the climate system,